-There is a reason jeans and a white tee goes is one for the style ages or jeans, ballet flats and a striped tee epitomes French chic.
+There is a reason jeans and a white tee is one for the style ages or jeans, ballet flats and a striped tee epitomes French chic.
 These are outfit formulas that work over and over again and are made up of pieces that you probably already have in your wardrobe.
-If you understand some of these basis formulas it will make it easier to style the clothes you already have in a way that is classic and timeless.
+If you understand some of these basic formulas it will make it easier to style the clothes you already have in a way that is classic and timeless.

 Take an intentional approach to "trends"

-Although I do prefer classic, timeless designs that doesn’t mean that I forgo trends altogether – goodness knows I fell for balloon sleeves hard in 2020.
+Although I do prefer classic designs that doesn’t mean that I forgo trends altogether – goodness knows I fell for balloon sleeves hard in 2020.
 However, like colour or patterns, I try to use them as “accent” pieces and, even though it sounds like an oxymoron, I do look for more “classic versions” of trend pieces (for example this black dress) which I’ll be able to continue to wear even after balloon sleeves make way for the next style.

 Learn from the masters

-I love finding outfit inspiration on instagram, pinterest, blogs and magazines.
+I love finding outfit inspiration on Instagram, Pinterest, blogs and magazines.
 When I do, I analyse the outfit and try to replicate it using pieces from my own wardrobe.